A Guide to Using LGBTQ Inclusive Language in the Workplace

 The importance of LGBTQ inclusive language in the workplace

-Statistics show that 31% of LGBTQ people have faced discrimination and microaggressions while at work.
+Statistics show that 31% of LGBTQ people have faced discrimination and micro-incidents while at work.
 What’s more, 1 in 4 have left a job because they didn’t feel accepted.
 Therefore it is clear there is a need for LGBTQ inclusive language in the workplace so that all employees feel respected—which is what everyone deserves—and so that you don’t lose your best talent.
 And while using inclusive language in your workplace communication alone enough to build a workplace where everyone feels like they belong, it’s certainly a good start.

 Again, inclusive language is a crucial step in creating a more inclusive workplace, and HR plays an essential role in executing this.
 A fully inclusive workplace is rare to find today, so if you can be at the forefront of creating a workplace where everyone feels confident and safe to be themselves, it will draw people to working at your organization and growing within it.